Elizabeth-Flx/elizabeth-flx/README.md

 <!-- Here are some ideas to get you started: -->

 - 🔭 I’m currently working on CUT&RUN data analysis project
-- 🌱 I’m enjoy working on
+- 🌱 I enjoy working on
     - 📊 Machine Learning & Data Science
     - 🧬 Omics Data Analysis
     - 🏁 Dithering Algorithms